-Although Verizon will release standards-based mobile 5G (5G NR) in 2019, it has yet to provide details on the exact location.
+Although Verizon will release standards-based mobile 5G (called 5G NR) in 2019, it has yet to provide details on the exact location.
 Expect to hear more details in the very near future.

 When it comes to mobile hardware, there’s not a lot to report.
-Right now, Verizon has confirmed three mobile devices with 5G modems.
+Right now, Verizon has confirmed only a handful of mobile devices with 5G modems.

-In August, the carrier announced the Moto Z3 with 5G compatible Moto Mod last summer; at CES 2019 in January, CEO Hans Vestburg confirmed that it will be the company’s first 5G smartphone.
-Although a release date has yet to be announced for the Moto Mod, however, we expect to see it in the first half of 2019 — most likely at MWC 2019 in late February.
+The carrier announced the Moto Z3 with a 5G compatible Moto Mod last summer; at CES 2019 in January, CEO Hans Vestburg confirmed that it will be the company’s first 5G smartphone.
+Although a release date has yet to be announced for the Moto Mod, we expect to see it in the first half of 2019 — most likely at MWC 2019 in late February.

 In December, Verizon announced two new pieces of hardware.
 The first is an upcoming Samsung-branded 5G smartphone.
 More details will be announced in the coming months, and the handset will be released in the first part of 2019.

 Verizon also closed out the year with a 5G mobile hotspot announcement.
 The carrier tapped Inseego to create the MiFi 5G hotspot, announcing the device during the Qualcomm Snapdragon Technology Summit in Maui.
 The hotspot will be released at some point in 2019.

 Verizon will likely be the first carrier to roll out fixed 5G.
 In October, the carrier rolled out pre-standard fixed 5G — a service it calls Verizon 5G Home — in parts of Houston, Indianapolis, Los Angeles, and Sacramento.
-The service is available for $50 for current Verizon subscribers and $70 for those who want to standalone service.
+The service is available for $50 for current Verizon subscribers and $70 for those who want standalone service.

 Expect to see the pre-standard 5G replaced with 5G NR in the coming months as the city updates its hardware and software.
 Verizon plans to deploy fixed 5G to additional locations across the country in 2019, though it has not named cities just yet.